 Figure 4: Artistic effect applied to the selected picture

 - Once you have applied an effect to the picture, you can fine-tune the effect to control the resultant effect.
-To do that, first make sure that the picture is selected, then access Artistic Effects gallery and click Artistic Effects Options, the last option highlighted in red within Figure 3, above.
+To do so, first make sure that the picture is selected.
+Then, access the Artistic Effects gallery and click Artistic Effects Options, the last option highlighted in red within Figure 3, above.
 This will summon the Format Picture dialog box, along with the Artistic Effects option selected in the sidebar as shown in Figure 5.

 Figure 5: Artistic Effects pane selected within the Format Picture dialog box